awodesigns-github/Learning_git/README.md

 ## Learning Git

-- Added this feature from feature branch
+- Added this feature from feature branch - from `another intern`